mjibril/react-crud-admin/README.md

 }
 ```
-When using `get_queryset` to fetch data, it may not be efficient to fetch all the data from the backend. `get_queryset`

 #### Search
 Search is not implemented by default.
 One has to implement the `search(term,queryset)` method.
 From our previous example, we can implement search by matching the search term with the "name" property of all objects in the queryset.
 The method returns a filtered queryset.
 Optionally, if search requires an asynchronous call to a backend, one can use `set_queryset`.